How to Celebrate Mid-Autumn Festival (中秋节)

 When is the Mid-Autumn Festival?

 The Mid-Autumn Festival takes place at the same time as the Harvest Moon, or the full moon that occurs closest to the autumnal equinox (beginning of fall) each year.

-The Chinese holiday technically follows the Chinese lunisolar calendar, occurring on the 15th day of the 8th month.
+The Chinese holiday follows the Chinese lunisolar calendar rather than our more common Gregorian calendar.
+It occurs on the 15th day of the 8th month.
+The eighth lunar month is in the middle of autumn, which is why it’s called 中秋节 (zhōngqiū jié), or the “Mid-Autumn Festival.”

 This is when the moon is at its brightest and biggest according to the Chinese calendar, and it coincides with fall and the harvest season!